Strong Confinement of a Nanodiamond in a Needle Paul Trap: Towards Matter-Wave Interferometry with Massive Objects: Appendix. Equations of motion in a Paul trap and corrections beyond the pseudopotential approximation

 The above approximation is called the pseudopotential approximation, as the micromotion has a much smaller amplitude than the macromotion, so that the potential can be considered as a harmonic trap with frequency $\omega_i$.

 However, when the condition $q_i\ll1$ is not fulfilled, the correction to the pseudopotential approximation is needed.
 Expanding expression for $\beta_i$ to order $a_i^1$, $q_i^6$ yields:

-This approximation gives an error of below 2\% for our parameters. \Cref{App_eq:beta_expanded} was used to fit the experimental data in \cref{Trap_freq_vs_distance} with two fitting parameters: the charge of the particle and DC offset, returning the values $Q=4.85e$ and $U_0=9\rm\,V$ (the latter coincides with the separately measured value).
+This approximation gives an error of below 2\% for our parameters. \Cref{App_eq:beta_expanded} and \cref{App_eq:secular_frequencies} were used to fit the experimental data in \cref{Trap_freq_vs_distance} with two fitting parameters: the charge-to-mass ratio of the particle and DC offset, returning the values $Q/m=2.92\,\rm C/kg$ and $U_0=9\rm\,V$ (the latter coincides with the separately measured value).